tomxelliott/medicapp1.0/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Automated tests are currently being generated for this project.

 ### Break down into end to end tests